SemanticApplicationDesignLanguage/sadl/sadl3/deployment/README.md

    * Install from Homebrew: `brew install python3`.
  - Verification: `python --version`.
  - Linux:
-   * INstallation guide is available at: https://www.python.org/downloads/release/python-352/.
+   * Installation guide is available at: https://www.python.org/downloads/release/python-352/.

 ## All in one script to get the sources and build it locally